-Blaze devastates Notre-Dame; Paris firefighters fear for one bell tower
+Fire guts Paris' Notre-Dame, but structure saved from destruction

-PARIS (Reuters) - A massive fire consumed Notre-Dame Cathedral on Monday, destroying the roof of the historic Paris landmark in a roaring blaze as firefighters battled to prevent one of the main bell towers from collapsing.
+PARIS (Reuters) - A massive fire consumed Notre-Dame Cathedral on Monday, gutting and destroying the roof of the Paris landmark and stunning France and the world, but firefighters said they had saved the shell of the stone structure from collapse.

 Flames that began in the early evening burst rapidly through the roof of the centuries-old cathedral and engulfed the spire, which toppled, quickly followed by the entire roof.

+There was still a risk that some of the interior structures could collapse, and firefighters would work overnight to cool them down, he said.

-Distraught Parisians and stunned tourists gazed in disbelief as the inferno raged.
-Thousands of onlookers lined bridges over the River Seine and along its embankments, held at a distance by a police cordon.
+Distraught Parisians and stunned tourists gazed in disbelief as the inferno raged at the cathedral, which sits on the Ile de la Cite, an island in the River Seine and marks the very centre of Paris.

+Thousands of onlookers lined bridges over Seine and along its embankments, held at a distance by a police cordon.
-“We’re not certain yet that we’ll be able to stop the fire from spreading to the northern belfry,” a firefighting official told reporters.

 World leaders expressed shock and sent condolences to the French people.
 President Emmanuel Macron said the whole nation was distressed.
 “Like all our compatriots, I am sad this evening to see this part of all of us burn,” he tweeted.